branbick/init-from-input-file/README.md

 ### User responsibilities
 Due to the nature of C, as well as various deliberate design decisions made for the sakes of both efficiency and simplicity, this tool grants the user power, which must be accompanied by responsibility.
 That being said, some noteworthy user responsibilities are as follows:
 - Ensure the type of the to-be-initialized variable is capable of accurately storing the corresponding value listed in the input text file.
 For example, the value corresponding to an `int` must be between `INT_MIN` and `INT_MAX`, which are machine-dependent and `#define`d in `limits.h`.
 (Otherwise, integer overflow--which may lead to undefined behavior--or loss of precision will occur.)
 - Regarding strings, ensure sufficient memory is allocated for the to-be-initialized variable based on the length of the corresponding value listed in the input text file.
 For example, the variable corresponding to the value `Hey, Bob!` must be able to hold (at least) ten `char`s--including the null terminator--and, therefore, be defined (in C code specifically) as either `char str[10]` or `char* str = malloc(10 * sizeof(char))`.
-[Otherwise, you'll be "touching" memory you shouldn't and (hopefully!) be presented with an error.]
+[Otherwise, you'll end up "touching" memory you shouldn't and (hopefully!) be presented with an error.]
+- As previously mentioned, ensure string values listed in the input text file both start and end with a double quotation mark.
+[If the opening one isn't included, the first `char` of the value will be skipped; and, if the closing one isn't included, you'll likely end up "touching" memory you shouldn't and definitely encounter an `initFromInputFile` failure.]
+- TODO: Check return value of `initFromInputFile`